Sakuraikengo/RRMTM_supple/README.md

 Data which was used in the "Evaluating drought tolerance stability in soybean by the response of irrigation change captured from time-series multispectral data" was uploaded here.

-If you want to see the raw data which is used in this manuscript, please click the "supplementary.zip".
+If you want to see the raw data which is used in this manuscript, please click the "supplementary.zip" and "download" button.
 Then, Download the zip file.

 ___
 * scripts